-Weblate currently does not have native support for anything else than Git (with extended support for GitHub) and Mercurial, but it is possible to write backends for other VCSes.
+Weblate currently does not have native support for anything else than Git (with extended support for GitHub and Subversion) and ref:vcs-mercurial, but it is possible to write backends for other VCSes.

 You can also use Git remote helpers in Git to access other VCSes.